pbnath/kubernetes-the-hard-way/docs/03-client-tools.md

 cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
 ```

 Copy the key to the other hosts.
-For this step please enter `vagrant` where a password is requested.
+You will be asked to enter a password for each of the `ssh-copy-id` commands.
+The password is:
+* VirtualBox - `vagrant`
+* Apple Silicon: `ubuntu`

 The option `-o StrictHostKeyChecking=no` tells it not to ask if you want to connect to a previously unknown host.
 Not best practice in the real world, but speeds things up here.